 A steadfast Marshal of Napoleon's empire, whose military career spanned the Revolution's chaos, the glory of the Grande Armée, and the Bourbon restoration.

-Claude-Victor Perrin, who would become the Duke of Belluno, embodied the tumultuous rise and fall of Napoleonic France.
-Enlisting as a drummer boy in the revolutionary army, his courage and competence propelled him through the ranks during the whirlwind campaigns of the 1790s.
-Napoleon, recognizing a reliable commander, made him a Marshal of the Empire in 1807.
-Victor led corps with solid effectiveness in pivotal battles like Friedland and the invasion of Russia.
-His story, however, is also one of political survival.
-After being captured in the war's final days, he switched his allegiance to the returned Bourbon monarchy, serving as a minister of war—a move that cemented his reputation as a capable soldier who served the state, whichever form it took.
+Claude-Victor Perrin, later Duke of Belluno, led corps in pivotal battles like Friedland and the invasion of Russia as a Marshal of the Empire.
+He enlisted as a drummer boy in the revolutionary army, and his courage propelled him through the ranks during the whirlwind campaigns of the 1790s.
+Napoleon recognized him as a reliable commander and made him a marshal in 1807.
+After being captured in the war's final days, Victor switched allegiance to the returned Bourbon monarchy, serving as minister of war.
+He was a capable soldier who served the state, whichever form it took.

 The biggest hits of 1764